andrew/ultimate-awesome/README.md

 - [awesome-automated-machine-learning](https://github.com/YIWEI-CHEN/awesome-automated-machine-learning) - A curated list of awesome automated machine learning resources.
 - [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and modern CSS.
 - [awesome-web-developer-up-to-date](https://github.com/zedix/awesome-web-developer-up-to-date) - Awesome resources to keep yourself up to date as a (front) web developer.
+- [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ A curated list of commonly used tools for cybersecurity.
 - [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
 - [awesome-ai](https://github.com/abordage/awesome-ai) - Comprehensive collection of AI/ML tools, frameworks, libraries, and resources.
 Automatically curated and continuously updated with rich metadata and categorization.
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .